florian-beetz/bachelor-thesis/thesis.md

 Applied to a migration process, the sequence of steps consists of first understanding the system.
-Then the changes in the new environment or platform need to be understood in order to understand the new requirements to the system.
+Then the changes in the new environment or platform need to be understood in order to understand the new requirements of the system.
 The next step is to develop a plan of how the new requirements can be implemented in the system.
 Next, the planned changes can be implemented, which may require debugging.
-Lastly, regression tests should be ran, to ensure that the system is still completely functional in the new environment.
+Lastly, regression tests should be run, to ensure that the system is still completely functional in the new environment.

 ## Java 9 {#sec:j9}